Air Conditioner Condensers & What They Do

 We’re There When You Need Us

 With many air conditioning service companies, you are given an approximate time when they will turn up, usually during the working day.
 So, not only do you have to suffer the inconvenience of a broken AC system, you have to make arrangements to make sure that someone is there when they arrive.
 With West Coast Chief Repair, we work 6 days a week, starting at 8 am and working until 6 pm so there should be a slot to suit you.

 Residential AC Condenser Repair & So Much More

 Repairing your AC condenser is just one of the many services that we offer to homeowners and businesses in Los Angeles and its surrounding areas.
 We offer a comprehensive AC repair and replacement service as well as routine maintenance.
 We cover every part of your heating, furnace and air conditioning system, from routine maintenance to repairs, replacements, and upgrades.

+We also have a team of specialists that deal with domestic appliances, including refrigerators, stoves and ovens, washers and dryers, dishwashers, garbage disposals, and even coin-operated laundry repair.
 All of our services are available, at no extra cost, at a time that is most convenient to you.
 Although we are unavailable in the evenings or on Sundays, there are exceptions, depending on the availability of our staff.
 We don’t charge for traveling to you.